 If you carefully avoid potential CO accumulation and maintain your systems properly, you have made great strides towards protecting yourself and others from the dangers of Carbon Monoxide.
 We have assisted you in your endeavor by providing CO detectors in each living area aboard your boat.
 We use only those CO detectors that are UL approved for marine use.
 RV and residential models won't withstand the elements of the boating environment.
-Most CO detectors require specific maintenance procedures to remain accurate and functional.
 Follow the manufacturer's instructions for the use and maintenance of the CO detectors.

-it's strong recommended that you change CO and Smoke alarm batteries when changing the clocks for Daylight-Saving Time.
-Replace Smoke Alarms every 10 years and replace Carbon Monoxide (CO) alarm every 5 years since the sensors in these devices can degrade because of environmental contamination and from age.
-In addition to replacing batteries in smoke alarms at least once every year.
-Always make sure the followings:

-1. Smoke/CO alarms should be tested monthly to make sure they are working in your boat.
+It's strongly recommended that you change CO and Smoke alarm batteries when changing the clocks for Daylight Saving Time.
+Replace Smoke Alarm devices every 10 years and replace CO alarms every 5 years.
+In addition to replacing batteries always make sure that are tested monthly to make sure they are working.